JossySola/century/README.md

 # 21st Century Times
 ## Reddit Project

-This project is meant to work with the Reddit API.
+This project is meant to work with the Reddit API as part of the Codecademy Front-End project.
 The functionality consists of loading posts by predefined categories, searching subreddits, liking posts / comments and commenting on a post.

 This repository is secondary as I decided to leave the first repository I started, due to a messy implementation.
 Before starting the whole project, I came across the concept of **Atomic Design** and I decided to apply it in this project.
 However, as stated before, the wrong implementation of this technique made me start it again.